Bridgewater - Gagebrook

 Health performance in Bridgewater - Gagebrook is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Mental health issues and asthma are the most common medical conditions, impacting 13.5 and 11.3% of residents respectively.
-However, 59.2% of residents claim to be completely clear of medical ailments, compared to 63.0% across Greater Hobart.
-The area has 12.8% of residents aged 65 and over (1,123 people), which is lower than the 15.7% in Greater Hobart.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Mental health issues impact about 13.5% of residents, while asthma affects 11.3%.
+Around 59.2% of residents report no medical ailments, compared to 63.0% in Greater Hobart.
+The area has approximately 12.8%, or around 1,126 people aged 65 and over, which is lower than the 15.7% in Greater Hobart.
+Health outcomes among seniors are generally aligned with those of the broader population.

 Frequently Asked Questions - Health